-Losing a loved one is one of the most difficult things any of us have to go through.
-The grieving process can become even more difficult when there is a dispute over a Will.
+Losing a loved one is one of the most difficult things any of us will have to go through.
+The grieving process is exacerbated when there is a dispute over a Will.

-- The average estate is worth around £150,000, with many being worth considerably more
+- The average estate is worth around £150,000, with many worth considerably more

 - Families are fractured and separated, with about 42% of marriages ending in divorce

 - One in six people over the age of 80 suffer with Alzheimer’s, with many more elderly people suffering from dementia

 - An increasing number of cases means there is now greater clarity on the possible outcome of litigation.
 In 2013 the High Court stated that over the previous five years there had been a 700% increase in the amount of probate claims.

 At Blanchards Bailey, our experienced litigators can help you understand the different aspects of disputed estates and Inheritance (Provision for Family and Dependants) Act 1975 claims, as well as the impact they can have on you, the estate, the executors and other beneficiaries.